 - If you have an underlying chronic disease like kidney problem.

 Diagnosing fetal distress

 To diagnose fetal distress, the baby’s heart rate must be read.

-A slow heart rate or a heart rate with unusual pattern is a pointer to fetal distress.
-Fetal distress can also be picked sometimes during antenatal routine checkup.
+A slow heart rate or a heart rate with an unusual pattern is a pointer to fetal distress.
+Fetal distress can also be picked sometimes during routine antenatal checkups.
 This is done when your doctor or midwife listens to your baby’s heart during pregnancy.